th0rn0/lanops-manager/README.md

 https://github.com/richardmountain

+##### About
-The Lan Manager is a fully featured White Labelled Event Management system.
+The Lan Manager is a fully featured White labeled Event Management system.
 The only prerequisite is `docker & docker-compose`.
 Everything is self contained.
+The purpose of this application was to remove the need for websites like WIX, SquareSpace, EventBrite or bloated Wordpress plugins that charge a small fortune for use of their code base and/or services all the while keeping all of the IPs and rights to your event hosting and ticket sales.
+Coupled with this there was no decent fully fledged alternative to the likes of ALP (2004 baby!) that did everything we (LanOps) needed.
+There was a lot of software out there but there wasn't one unified application that tied all these services such as tournaments, ticket management & sales, event signup, server management all in a easily extendable OPEN SOURCE package.

+Thus the LanOps Lan Manager was born!

 https://lanops.co.uk
 ##### Home Page: